joshbruce/fourth-earth-raw/public/extensions/content.md

 A character reaches for a glass; they fail.
 Well, they grabbed the glass but didn't realize the bottom had cracked, it stayed on the table.
 As they dragged it up to their lips juice splattered all over the countertop, the floor, their shoes, and the bottoms of their pant legs.

-The recommendation is the same as for using criticality; with a change.
+The recommendation for determining is the same as for using criticality, add a die to the pool; with a change.
 To allow this extension to be used with criticality, the same die would be rolled, only rolling the highest value on the die would result in a complication or partial.
-The character succeeds, with a complication; or, fails, with partially accomplishing their goal.
+The character succeeds, with a complication (sprained ankle while climbing a tree); or, fails, with partially accomplishing their goal (still on the ground, but found an easier route).
 This also allows complications and partials to be used *without* criticality.

 Complications and partials do not change the success or failure, just the means and amount by which the failure or success occurs.